NTNU University Museum: Collections

 The museum has scientific collections within cultural history, zoology, botany, and geology.
 Since it is not possible to display all of its objects within their buildings, the museum works with other Norwegian university museums to digitize collections/pictures of each item.
 In 2007, the museum established the University Museums' IT Organization (Universitetsmuseenes IT-organisasjon), which makes these digitized collections available through the university museums' collective access points.

 Cultural History Collections

 These collections date back to the 1760s, when DKVNS began collecting natural history and cultural history materials.

-Pre-historic archaeological collection
+Prehistoric archaeological collection

 This collection contains objects from the past 11,000 years, i.e. from roughly 8000 BCE until the present date.
 The types of objects vary from small fragments of flint to gold jewelry.
 The collection also contains everyday tools and stones and metal weapons and jewelry crafted from metal, animal horns, and wood.
 The prehistoric exhibition has placed some of these objects on display.